New-College-MCR/mcr-website/content/college/communication.md

 __How to join:__ Send an email to [sympa@maillist.ox.ac.uk](mailto:sympa@maillist.ox.ac.uk).
 In the subject line of your message, type in: _subscribe newmcr-l Firstname Name_ (indicate your own first name and name).
 You can leave the message body blank.
 For more information about the Oxford mailing list system (which a number of societies and departments use as well) see https://web.maillist.ox.ac.uk/ox/help/user

+## Teams
+The MCR has a Microsoft Teams channel that hosts non-public information.
+To join, search your email inbox for the instructions, specifically for the join code starting with _wqp_.

+Notably, the Teams contains various helpful files, the social events calendar, and a notice board with external information.

 ## Internet Access